 Dear Students and Parents.

-PREFERRED DANCE ATTIRE IS AVAILABLE AT
+UNIFORM DANCE ATTIRE AND FOOTWEAR AVAILABLE AT

 Information for the ENCHANTED POINTE.
 226 N. 6th Street.
 765.404.8560

 We are starting a class uniform requirement.
 This will help the students to appreciate the lines of the body, the correct épaulement and alignment in poses, and truly reflect the professional attitude of our school.
 Class Dress REQUIREMENTS: Lafayette Ballet School CLASS uniform: By Level

 Ladies: This is the style we have selected.

 Because these are being manufactured FOR LBS, they will not be available until the Fall.
 With every Registration Fee paid, we will give the dancer a voucher to be used at The Enchanted Pointe to purchase the UNIFORM.
 That way you can try it on.
 We also encourage the dancers to stock up on their needs of tights, and proper shoes.

 Creative Dance - no special style, but pale pink no rhinestones and no attached skirt

 Dance Basics - no special style but pale pink no rhinestones and no attached skirt

 Fundamentals 1 - selected style - Color #1